attorney755/MoMo-SMS-data-processing-system/README.md

 [VIEW our draft Architecture Diagram HERE!](https://drive.google.com/file/d/16Aut1PggC4ixzqP85awJLTl4BbRlYdfn/view?usp=sharing)

 ## Our Database Design
-.
-The MoMo SMS database is designed to capture, classify, and analyze mobile money transactions from SMS data.
+Our MoMo SMS database is designed to capture, classify, and analyze mobile money transactions from SMS data.

 ### Entities
-- **Users** → Stores the users' details like their name, phone, email and account status.
+- **Users** → Stores the users' details like their name, phone number, email and account status.
 - **Categories** → For classifying payments.
 - **Transactions** → For all the transactions made by the users.